 Conclusion

-Adding an electronic signature to a Word document, PDF, or Google Doc takes under two minutes once you have your PNG ready.
-Insert it, position it, save it.
+Adding an electronic signature to a Word document, PDF or Google Doc takes under two minutes once you have your PNG ready.
+Insert it, position it, save it as PDF.